10 Tips to Prevent Water Damage in Your Home

 Of course water damage may occur, even when precautions are taken.
 Should you experience water damage, call Burke Emergency Restoration for prompt, thorough and professional service.

-Family owned and operated, Burke Emergency Restoration provides 24 hour service, 7 days a week.
-We have built a reputation as one of them most competent, ethical and compassionate service providers in the restoration industry.
+Family owned and operated, Burke Emergency Restoration provides 24 hour service 7 days a week.
+We have built a reputation as one of the most competent, ethical and compassionate service provider’s in the restoration industry.

-Burke Emergency Restoration services Belknap, Merrimack, Strafford, Hillsborough and Rockingham Counties in New Hampshire.
-We also service northeastern Massachusetts and York county Maine.
+Burke Emergency Restoration services Belknap, Merrimack, Strafford, Hillsborough and Rockingham Counties in New Hampshire, Essex and Middlesex Counties in Massachusetts, and York County in Maine.